During the 1920s and 1930s, rumors about the crazy doings on Neshobe Island flew through the resort hotels along Vermont’s Lake Bomoseen.

 The Algonquin Round Table is credited with popularizing croquet in the United States, and Woollcott is enshrined in the Croquet Hall of Fame.

 When Woollcott wanted to play croquet on Neshobe Island, everyone had to play.
-He got Harpo Marx hooked on the game -- and also into the Croquet Hall of Fame.
+He got Harpo Marx hooked on the game.
+He also got Harpo into the Croquet Hall of Fame.

 Once, when Woollcott drove Marx’s ball into the woods for the third time, Bea Kaufman found him sobbing his heart out against a tree, wrote Margaret Case Harriman in The Vicious Circle: The Story of the Algonquin Round Table.